A well made and great sounding Acoustic guitar that upholds the Maton tradition of superior guitar building craftsmanship.

 I guess it is fortunate that I bought this guitar for it's acoustic sound, because the standard AP4 active electronics were always one aspect of the EM125C that I found totally underwhelming.

-So underwhelming in fact, that I customised the guitar by adding a standard single coil pick up.
+So underwhelming in fact, that I customised the guitar by adding a standard single coil pick up (recently replaced by a dual rail pickup).

 Out of respect for the quality of the guitar, I made sure that this was not a hack job.
 The output of the single coil pick up is integrated into the active circuitry, and thus is also controlled by the Volume and EQ settings.
 The mod includes two very tiny SPST sliding switches, giving four options: